 For non-Lazada benefits, it’s a mediocre 5X rewards (or 2 mpd) earn rate for dining, travel, entertainment and transport (commute) and 1X rewards (0.4 mpd) for everything else.

 If you can accept the earn rate, there are some noteworthy features of the card:

 First of all, public transport fares incurred via SimplyGo are eligible for 5X rewards / 4 mpd under the “commute” category (MCC 4111 — local/suburban commuter passenger transportation — railroads, ferries, local water transportation).
-For other Citibank cards, SimplyGo transactions do not earn any rewards.

 Next, the “dining” spending category actually refers to what some other banks call “wine and dine”.
 That’s because it includes not just the usual eateries, restaurants and caterers, but drinking places like bars, lounges and night clubs as well.